KPTKleist/5DoF_Robot_Control_Panel/README.md

 # 5DoF_Kinematics
-A Python 3 desktop tool for controlling a 5-DoF manipulator (plus gripper) from PC.
+A Python desktop tool for controlling a 5-DoF manipulator (plus gripper) from PC.
+Code for the receiver is included in the repository.